By Mel Lee-Smith

 How much should puppies sleep?

-Your puppy’s sleep habits will vary based on their age and activity level.
-Newborn puppies spend “ruffly” 90% of the day sleeping, about 21 hours.
+Your puppy’s sleep habits will vary based on their age, breed, and activity level.
+Newborn puppies spend “ruffly” 90% of the day sleeping — about 21 hours.

-Just like babies, puppies usually won’t sleep the whole night through until they’re about 16 weeks old, according to the American Kennel Club.
+Puppies will sleep during the day and the night, but may wake up frequently throughout the night.
+Just like babies, puppies usually won’t sleep the whole night through until they’re about 16 weeks old.

 How to create a sleep schedule for your puppy